GustavLindberg99/AndroidDrive/README.md

 # Compatibility

-AndroidDrive has only been tested on Windows 10 and 11, but should work on any 64-bit computer with Windows 7 or later.
+AndroidDrive works on any 64-bit computer with Windows 10 or later.

+Windows 7 is no longer supported since upgrading to Qt 6, but if you want it to work on Windows 7, you can download an older version of AndroidDrive (version 2.0.6) as an installer [here](https://github.com/GustavLindberg99/AndroidDrive/raw/a36e464a665bafd11866644507b5e900ef8c0e90/AndroidDrive-setup.exe) or a ZIP file [here](https://github.com/GustavLindberg99/AndroidDrive/raw/a36e464a665bafd11866644507b5e900ef8c0e90/AndroidDrive.zip).
+Note that this is an old version of AndroidDrive, so it doesn't have the latest features and won't be updated.
+If you have Windows 10 or later, it's highly recommended that you instead use the latest version as described in the Setup section above.

 # Credits